wurstbrot/image-metadata-collector/README.md

 # image-metadata-collector
+Collects namespaces and namespaces including responsible team and contact info through annotations/labels from Kubernetes clusters.
+Results are available in JSON and can be uploaded to S3, github and an API.
 # Contributing
 We are looking forward to contributions.
 Take a look at our [Contribution Guidelines](CONTRIBUTING.md) before submitting Pull Requests.